Cleaning Stone, Marble, Travertine, & Terracotta Tiles

 When browsing stone cleaners, pay attention to the pH levels and only go for cleaners that are non-acidic and are concentrated to get the job done with minimal scrubbing.
 Before applying any cleaning solution, pour a thin layer of water over the surface to improve effectiveness.
 You can try mixing the cleaning solution into a spray bottle if you have stone tiles on your walls, counters, backboards, and so forth.
 Give the cleaner time to sit before wiping it up with a mop, sponge, or towel.

 Periodically, you’re going to want to reapply wax to your stone tiles to keep them shining and to help repel potential stains or foreign particles.
 The polish should be sprayed on and waxed off (Karate Kid-style) to prevent uneven layers.
-You should get used to waxing your stone tiles as it’s easy to lose the luster if your surfaces receive a healthy amount of traffic and use.
+You should get used to sealing your stone tiles as it’s easy to lose the luster if your surfaces receive a healthy amount of traffic and use.

 Commercial Stone Cleaning